jimdavis1/Viral_Annotation/README.md

 Pararubulavirus<br>
 Respirovirus<br>

+## Pneumoviridae:
+Module currently covers HMPV, RSV and relatives
+Needs to be updated for Fusion protein clevage

 ## Dependencies

 Unless otherwise stated, the programs described in this repo are written and tested in in perl (v5.38.0).